HomeLatest NewsEnterprise ITOracle unveils OCI Zettascale10 supercomputer

 Preferred Source of Google

-LAS VEGAS – Oracle on Tuesday unveiled OCI Zettascale10, describing it as the largest artificial intelligence supercomputer in the .
+LAS VEGAS – Oracle on Tuesday unveiled OCI Zettascale10, describing it as the largest artificial intelligence supercomputer in the cloud.
 The system connects hundreds of thousands of NVIDIA graphics processing units, or GPUs, to deliver up to 16 zettaFLOPS of peak performance, the company said.

 Oracle said OCI Zettascale10 serves as the computing foundation for its flagship supercluster built with OpenAI in Abilene, Texas, under a project called Stargate.
-The system is based on Oracle’s Acceleron RoCE networking architecture and NVIDIA’s AI infrastructure.
+The system is based on Oracle’s Acceleron RoCE networking architecture and NVIDIA’s infrastructure.

 Mahesh Thiagarajan, executive vice president for Oracle Cloud Infrastructure, said the new platform combines scale and efficiency for large AI workloads.
-“With OCI Zettascale10, we’re fusing Oracle’s Acceleron RoCE architecture with next-generation NVIDIA AI infrastructure to deliver multi-gigawatt AI capacity at unmatched scale,” he said.
+“With OCI Zettascale10, we’re fusing Oracle’s Acceleron RoCE network architecture with next-generation NVIDIA AI infrastructure to deliver multi-gigawatt AI capacity at unmatched scale,” he said.

 Advertisement